kundajelab/atac_dnase_pipelines/bds/README.md

 ## What are MODULE, SHELLCMD and ADDPATH?

-It is important to define to enviroment variables (like $PATH) make bioinformatics softwares in the pipeline work properly.
+It is important to define enviroment variables (like $PATH) to make bioinformatics softwares in the pipeline work properly.
 MODULE, SHELLCMD and ADDPATH are three convenient ways to define environment variables.
 Environment variables defined with MODULE, SHELLCMD and ADDPATH are preloaded for all tasks on the pipeline.
-For example, if you define environment variables for bwa/0.7.10 with MODULE.
-They will be shared on all jobs on the pipeline.
+For example, if you define environment variables for bwa/0.7.10 with MODULE. bwa of version 0.7.10 will be used throughout the whole pipeline (including bwa aln, bwa same and bwa sampe).

 1) MODULE

-There are different versions of bioinformatics softwares (eg. samtools, bedtools and bwa) and <a href="http://modules.sourceforge.net/">Enviroment Modules</a> is the best way to manage them.
+There are different versions of bioinformatics softwares (eg. samtools, bedtools and bwa) and <a href="http://modules.sourceforge.net/">Enviroment Modules</a> is the best way to manage environemt variables for them.
 For example, if you want to add environment variables for bwa 0.7.10 by using Environment Modules.
 You can simply type the following:

 ```
 $module add bwa/0.7.10;